 Is the steering and suspension system in your Volkswagen Golf due for service yet?

 When you first drove your 2014 Volkswagen Golf, the ride was probably so smooth that you didn’t even think about it!
 Lately, though, your ride’s been feeling a little bumpy.
-Maybe your Golf bounces, leans to one side, or makes an unusual noise when going over a speed bump.
-The first sign of trouble is the best time to bring your 2010 Volkswagen Golf in for steering and suspension services.
+Perhaps your Golf feels bouncy, sways to one side, or makes an unusual noise when going over a speed bump.
+The first sign of problems is a good time to bring your 2014 Volkswagen Golf in for steering and suspension services.
 We'll figure out what needs to be taken care of, if anything.

 The technicians at Firestone Complete Auto Care will start with a suspension inspection to diagnose your vehicle.
-We’ll check the front and rear suspension, shock absorbers, damper springs, struts, bushings, CV joints and axles, chassis parts, wheel bearings, and power steering components.
-We’ll get to the source of your car problems and, if steering and suspension service is needed, we’ll go over the services you need and how much they will cost before we do any work.
-If your Volkswagen Golf’s suspension or steering system components need to be replaced due to wear and tear, we may also recommend a wheel alignment since replacing steering and suspension parts can change existing wheel angles and ride height.
+We will examine the front and rear end suspension, shock absorbers, coil springs, CV joints and axles, bushings, struts, chassis components, wheel bearings, and the power steering system.
+We’ll get to the root of the issue and, if your Golf suspension system needs repair, we'll explain all of your options and the potential cost.
+If your Volkswagen Golf’s suspension or steering system components need to be replaced due to wear and tear, we may also recommend an alignment.
+Replacing these parts can change the existing ride height and wheel angles.

 Your 2014 Volkswagen Golf’s suspension system relies on its shocks and struts to function properly.
 They help you stay in control as your car handles bumpy roads and uneven terrain.
-Shocks keep the car from bouncing too much and struts support the structure of the suspension.
-These pieces work together to help dampen vibration and hold the car off the ground.
-But there's no set schedule for 2010 Volkswagen Golf shock and strut replacement since many factors can impact the wear rate and severity.
-Bouncing, swaying, or an unusual rocking sensation can all point to issues with your Volkswagen Golf shocks and struts.
-One of your best bets is to have your 2010 Volkswagen Golf suspension shocks and struts routinely inspected by an ASE-certified technician.
-Save yourself the shock of steering and suspension problems by scheduling an appointment at your local Firestone Complete Auto Care.
+While the struts support the structure of the suspension, the shocks keep the car from bouncing too much.
+These components work together to reduce vibration and maintain your car’s height.
+However, there’s no set schedule for when you should replace your Golf’s shocks and struts since many factors affect how fast and severely they wear.
+Bouncing, swaying from side to side, or rocking back and forth could all be indicators of worn Volkswagen Golf shocks and struts.
+One of your best bets is to have your 2014 Volkswagen Golf suspension shocks and struts routinely inspected by an ASE-certified technician.
+Schedule an appointment online and visit your local Firestone Complete Auto Care.